johnbedeir/Devops-Tools-Documentation/Kubernetes/Jenkins/README.md

 k9s
 ```

-5. Search for Service and open you will find your External Ip that you will use to access your application
+5. Press Ctrl+A ---> Search for Service and open ---> you will find your External Ip that you will use to access your application